-The Federal Trade Commission provides sample
+The Federal Trade Commission

-letters to help consumers dispute fraudulent charges if they have been the victim of identity theft.
+provides sample letters to help consumers dispute fraudulent charges if they have been the victim of identity theft.
 Copies of these sample letters are included in the Appendix in this volume.
 Sample letters include:

 - Dispute Credit Card Charges

 - Dispute ATM/Debit Card Transactions

 - Dispute Letter to a Credit Bureau

-- Dispute Letter to a Company, for a new account

-- Dispute Letter to a Company, for an existing account

-- Identity Theft Letter to a Debt Collector

-Request Letter for Getting Business Records Related to Identity Theft
+- Dispute Letter to a Company, for a new account - Dispute Letter to a Company, for an existing account - Identity Theft Letter to a Debt Collector - Request Letter for Getting Business Records Related to Identity Theft

 Fixing the damage to your credit can be a long and tedious process.
-You'll probably have to dispute every fraudulent transaction not only with the companies involved but with the credit reporting companies, too. identity theft can impact your credit score and, from there, it can negatively affect such things as job applications, car insurance rates, and more.
+You'll probably have to dispute every fraudulent transaction not only with the companies involved but with the credit reporting companies, too.